jeonghanlee/epics_NIOCs/README.md

 ```

+## Manual Setup

+Please look at scripts directory, drop it into a proper directory.
+* Debian : epicsNIOCs_Debian
+* CentOS : epicsNIOCs_CentOS

 ## Note

-If one call caget or camonnitor with multiple PVs exist in multiple IOCs, each IOC may return the following message:
+If one calls *caget* or *camonnitor* with multiple PVs exist in multiple IOCs, each IOC may return the following message:

 ```sh
 CAS: UDP send to x.x.x.x:44648 failed - Operation not permitted